This is the multi-page printable view of this section. Click here to print.

 Definition of a Snapshot:

 A snapshot is a saved state or backup of data at a specific point in time.
-Each snapshot is synchronized with the local catalog at the time of creation.
+Each snapshot is synchronized with the local directory at the time of creation.

 Previous versions of files can be restored from a snapshot using the --link-dest parameter with rsync.